wq/wq-django-template/README.md

- Django project template for wq framework
+ Django project a Amazing template for wq framework
 =========================================

 This is the recommended Django project template for projects utilizing the [wq framework].
 It uses [wq.app] for the front end and [wq.db] as the backend component.
 This template is meant to be used together with [wq.start].
 See wq's [Getting Started] docs for more information.